VoltStorage/balena-multi-container-telemetry/README.md

 For configuration details of collectors, parsers, and exporters, see the following sections.

+### General Configuration

+All configuration files for collector's, exporter's and log configuration are expected to be in one `config` directory.
+By default, this points to the relative "config/" directory but can be overridden via the env var `CONFIG_DIR`.

 ### Collectors

 Configuration is done in `config/balena_stats_collector.config.json`; see `balena_stats_collector.example-config.json`